danafholmes/spectacles-docker/README.md

           env: SPECTACLES_SECRET
     ```

 *   **steps:** defines the steps the build process should take.
 In this case, we just have one step - running the Docker image we build and published earlier.
-There’s a commented out step before that, too.
-That one gives you the option to build the docker image on each run if you prefer.
-It’s not at all necessary since the image will always be exactly the same since it’s not pulling any code from the repo as configured.
-Pre-building and storing the image saves some time on the validation.

     *   **name:** We’re using the name of the image we created and registered in artifact registry earlier.